Owners of recalled GM cars feel angry, vindicated

 GM has said it is fully cooperating.

-GM Chief Executive Officer Mary Barra, an engineer who took the job in January, has apologised publicly and started an internal investigation.
+GM Chief Executive Officer Mary Barra, an engineer who took the job in January, has apologized publicly and started an internal investigation.

 Fitch Ratings said in a note on Friday that the recall and federal probe may pose a risk to GM's reputation but are not likely to be a financial burden.
 Fitch said lawsuits could pose more of a problem for GM.